adambard/learnxinyminutes-docs/racket.html.markdown

 (list 1 2 3) ; => '(1 2 3)
 ;; a quote can also be used for a literal list value '(1 2 3) ; => '(1 2 3)
-;; a quasiquote with commas can be used to evaluate functions `(1 ,(+ 1 1) 3) ; => '(1 2 3)
+;; a quasiquote (represented by the backtick character) with commas ;; can be used to evaluate functions
+`(1 ,(+ 1 1) 3) ; => '(1 2 3)

 ;; With lists, car/cdr work slightly differently